jack-bradshaw/monorepo/java/io/jackbradshaw/kmonkey/README.md

   init {
     renderingDispatcher().launch {
       rootNode.attachChild(worldItem)
-      for (i in 0..100) {
+      var index = 0
+      while(true) {
+        index += 1
         delay(1000L) // 1 second
-        worldItem.setLocalTranslation(Vecor3f(i * 10, 0, 0))
+        worldItem.setLocalTranslation(Vecor3f(index, 0, 0))
       }
     }
   }
 }
 ```

-Similarly, the following code will add an item to the physics space and apply a small force to it for 100 seconds:
+Similarly, the following code will add an item to the physics space and apply a small force to each second:

 ```
 import io.jackbradshaw.kmonkey.coroutines.physicsDispatcher